taylordotfish/eips/.misc/package-readme.md

 Eips
 ====

-Eips is the *efficient intention-preserving sequence*.
-It is a sequence CRDT with worst-case non-amortized logarithmic-time operations, minimal memory usage, and no concurrent interleaving issues or duplications from concurrent moves as seen in other sequence CRDTs.
+Eips is the *efficient intention-preserving sequence*: a sequence CRDT with **worst-case non-amortized logarithmic-time** operations, minimal memory usage, and no concurrent interleaving issues or duplications from concurrent moves as seen in some other CRDTs.

 Features
 --------